MarcoPittarello/iPastoralist/README.md

 |            51-75             |       4        |       8        |            63            |
 |            76-100            |       5        |       9        |            88            |

--   Braun-Blanquet J (1932) Plant sociology.
-The study of plant communi- ties.
-GD Fuller and HS Conard (Eds.).
-Authorized English translations of ‘Pflanzensoziologie’.
-1st ed.
-Printed in the United States of America.
-New York and London: McGraw-Hill Book Co.
-Inc.
--   Van der Maarel, E. (1979).
-Transformation of cover-abundance values in phytosociology and its effects on community similarity.
-    Vegetatio, 39(2), 97-114.
--   Tasser E, Tappeiner U (2005) New model to predict rooting in diverse plant community compositions.
-Ecological Modelling 185:195-211.

 ## **Installation**

 You can install the development version of *iPastoralist* by running the